Arne Slot says Liverpool must evolve after Merseyside derby win - why he faces toughest balancing act yet

 - Not got Sky?
 Get Sky Sports or stream with no contract on NOW📺

-Slot called it a "joy to watch", as Mohamed Salah's majestic delivery was matched by the deftness of Gravenberch's finish to open, before Ekitike was dispatching an incisive Gravenberch pass with the calmness and composure expected from a marksman leading the line for the reigning champions.
+Slot called the first 45 minutes a "joy to watch", as Mohamed Salah's majestic delivery was matched by the deftness of Gravenberch's finish to open, before Ekitike was dispatching an incisive Gravenberch pass with the calmness expected from a marksman leading the line for the reigning champions.

 "I see how many times he's there to help out Conor [Bradley] with two-v-one situations, how many sprints he makes."

+The Dutchman's second strike of the new term - having only scored once in 63 league appearances before then - made him the youngest player ever to score and assist for Liverpool in a Merseyside derby.
+"He has a bit more freedom," Slot added.

+The shift is clearly intentional.
+Gravenberch is fast becoming the archetypal box-to-box midfielder, effortlessly striding between both ends of the pitch like peak Gini Wijnaldum, who performed a similar role for Jurgen Klopp in a bygone era.
+A heady mix of elegance and endurance.

-The shift is intentional and positive.
-He is the most efficient operator in that position of any midfielder in the league currently.
-But of course there are knock-on effects, as the combination of correct players to fit any given tactical plan becomes more convoluted.
+But of course there are knock-on effects of Gravenberch's step forward, and the combination of correct players to fit any given tactical plan has become arguably more convoluted because of it.

-No amount of world-class talent can ever detract from a squad's likeliness of success, but how and when they are used in rotation will need to be a precise science.
+Liverpool might have more world-class talent than ever before, but how and when each option is used will need to be more of an exact science.
+Slot's public commitment to make better use of his squad's depth this season is going to undergo the ultimate stress test.

-Where Florian Wirtz fits in a system that so obviously favours Gravenberch as part of a balanced midfield trio, alongside Dominik Szoboszlai and Alexis Mac Allister, raises question number one.
+As a primary example, where does Florian Wirtz fit in a system that so obviously favours Gravenberch as part of a balanced midfield trio, alongside Dominik Szoboszlai and Alexis Mac Allister?

-Speaking in the week, Sky Sports' Paul Merson gave his thoughts on Liverpool's start: "I'm not convinced yet.
+Speaking last week, Sky Sports' Paul Merson offered his thoughts: "I'm not convinced on Liverpool.
 There is a lot of work for Slot to do.
 I don't think this Wirtz one is working.
 Their midfield three, for me, won them the league last year.
 They were outstanding."

-Clearly, the use at No 10 of Wirtz, who is yet to register a goal contribution, would disturb that dynamic.
-And that is not to say the young German does not have things to offer while he adapts to the intensity and physicality of the league, but does mean Slot must make concessions to accommodate him.
+Clearly, the use of Wirtz, who is yet to register a goal contribution beyond an assist in the Community Shield, would disturb that dynamic.
+He made eight passes after replacing Cody Gakpo on Saturday and half of them were sideways or backwards.

+That is not to say the young German does not have things to offer while he adapts to the pace and physicality of the league, but does mean Slot must make concessions to accommodate him.
+Gravenberch in a deeper role would be one of them.

-Wirtz made his name as a devilishly clever creator in his homeland, a threat that was displayed more liberally against Atletico Madrid midweek.
+Wirtz made his name as a devilishly clever creator in his homeland, a threat that was displayed more liberally in the five chances he fashioned against Atletico Madrid last Wednesday.
 And yet Liverpool were arguably more open.
-On Saturday, Everton enjoyed their best spell of the game and generated most xG value after Wirtz's introduction in place of Cody Gakpo.
+Everton also enjoyed their best spell of the game and generated most xG value after Wirtz's introduction.

-"We have to understand that a moment can change the game, no matter how well you play.
-No matter what you do, always fight in those moments, that's where we can improve a bit," the head coach reflected.

-Wirtz can undoubtedly play pass-master in the absence of the departed Trent Alexander-Arnold, so often relied upon to unlock compact defences - just where he fits in Slot's favoured formation, though, is up for debate.
+Slot had smartly identified that the intensity of the rivalry with Everton did not lend itself to a playmaker from the start.
+Half of Liverpool's 14 goals scored in the league and Europe this season have actually arrived when Wirtz has not been on the pitch.

 Then there is the Ekitike conundrum.
 On the day £125m-rated Alexander Isak made his league debut at Anfield, it was Ekitike's name being sung by the Kop at the final whistle.
 He has barely put a foot wrong so far, shrugging off the club's pursuit of Isak by retaining impressive composure and showing elite-level finishing.